 The bedroom has a little more elegance to it.
 We utilized a light colored but weightier fabric on the draperies, and pulled in more of the grey and purple tones, utilizing a fabric with a bit of sheen in the bedding, while still keeping the overall palette warm.

-Overall, we're extremely proud of the space, and the clients couldn't be happier.
-And to their credit, they were EXTREMELY easy to work with, so we couldn't be happier either!
+All in all, we're extremely proud of the space, and the clients couldn't be happier.
+And to their credit, they were EXTREMELY easy to work with, so we couldn't be happier, too!